theupdateframework/pep-maximum-security-model/README.rst

 Maximum Security Model
 ----------------------

-The maximum security model relies on developers signing their projects and uploading signed metadata to PyPI.
-If the PyPI infrastructure were to be compromised, attackers would then be unable to serve malicious versions of *claimed* project without having access to that project's developer key.
-Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
+The maximum security model permits developers to sign their projects and upload signed metadata to PyPI.
+If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of *claimed* project without having access to that project's developer key.
+Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles exist:
+*claimed*, *recently-claimed*, and *unclaimed*.
 The *bins* role has been renamed *unclaimed* and can contain any projects that have not been added to *claimed*.
+The *unclaimed* role functions just as before (i.e., as explained in PEP 458, projects added to this role are signed by PyPI with an online key).
-Offline keys provided by developers ensure the strength of this model (over the minimum security model).
-Although the minimum security model supports continuous delivery of projects using this model, all projects are signed by an online key.
+Offline keys provided by developers ensure the strength of the maximum security model over the minimum model.
+Although the minimum security model supports continuous delivery of projects, all projects are signed by an online key.
 That is, an attacker is able to corrupt packages in the minimum security model, but not in the maximum model, without also compromising a developer's key.

 .. image:: figure1.png